 Merle K. Barash is Director of Program Development at Strang Cancer Prevention Institute.

-Merle has a history of extraordinary dedication to Strang for over 17 years.
+Merle has an extraordinary history of dedication to Strang for 25 years.

 With a vision to protect Strang’s 82 year legacy and to secure Strang’s future, Merle pioneered its continuance as a prominent not for profit institution with its core mission;